 Nine winced.
-“What about the mortuary?”
+She asked, “What about the mortuary?”

 How much had Peter heard about the murder?
 As far as anyone knew the shooting took place in town, and her father had been arrested at the funeral home.
 No one needed to know she had sawed the head from that Itoril man.

 Her stomach began twisting about, and she buried her face against Peter’s chest to hide her guilt.
 The hug worked its magic melting her sin away.